itristenx/nova-universe/docs/README.md

-# CueIT Documentation
+# Nova Universe Documentation

-CueIT is an internal help desk application for submitting and tracking IT tickets.
+Nova Universe is an internal help desk application for submitting and tracking IT tickets.

 ## Table of Contents
 - [Quick Start Guide](#quick-start-guide)